Lapin0t/phd-manuscript/main/02_games.typ

     itree.eviter_(f,H) := itree.giter_(itree.equnroll th f th H)$
 ]

-It is left for us to verify that this construction is indeed a fixed point of $f$ (in addition to being a fixed point of the unrolled equation).
+It now remains to verify that this construction is indeed a fixed point of $f$ (in addition to being a fixed point of the unrolled equation).

 #theorem[Eventually Guarded Fixed Point][